brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/usage/atlas-details.md

 the CCFv2 Mouse Brain atlas only provides information on the grey matter and ventricular systems of the mouse brain, this atlas contains fiber tract structural annotation information. as delineated in the Allen Reference Atlas.
 The template is based on 528 Nissl-stained coronal slices from the mouse specimen used in the Allen Reference Atlas.
-Note that the additional reference is averaged based on serial two-photon tomography, and is misaligned with the original Nissl template.
+Note that the additional reference is an average template based on serial two-photon tomography, and is misaligned with the original Nissl template.

 Available versions:
 * `ccfv2_fiber_mouse_25um`